Phunkhouse/js-sessions-website/posts/sources-variables-commenting.md

   * [W3Schools link](https://www.w3schools.com/jsref/default.asp)
 * **Stack Overflow** and others - could be faster, beware of time (when the problem there was solved)
 * It's often faster to use **Google** then search inside these sources, just be aware that these sources are your primary ones - so search like "[search question] JS" and look for **MDN** and **W3Schools** results

-## Last hour questions
-* What is the variable?
-* Declare variable with a string value
-* Declare variable and let it compute 10 - 7

 ## Finishing Variables
 * There is a difference between **declaring** and **updating** variable value